RainbowMarks/rainbowmarks.github.io/_posts/2023-12-15-holiday-price-changes.md

 featured: false
 includegallery: false
 galleryurl:
-description: "Discover RainbowMarks Photography's special offers for 2024!
-Enjoy 30% off on a variety of physical items including prints, frames, and more.
-Explore our new digital download options for social media, perfect for capturing your special moments.
-Book your 2024 event now and benefit from early booking discounts.
-Quality photography meets affordability!"
+description: "Explore our new digital download options for social media, perfect for capturing your special moments.
+Book your 2024 event now and benefit from early booking discounts. "
 keywords: "RainbowMarks Photography, photography deals, event photography sale, photography discount codes, professional photo prints, digital photo downloads, exclusive photography offers, 2023 event highlights, photography specials, holiday"
 ---
 Coming into 2024, we're making some changes!
 We've reduced our pricing for physical items (prints, frames, metal, acrylic, canvas, mugs, etc.) by up to 30%!
 We plan to keep these prices for the foreseeable future!